athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Outlaws of Alkenstar/Clockwork Sphinx.md

 abilities_mid:
   - name: ""
   - name: "Self-Destruct"
     desc: " (arcane,aura) When a clockwork sphinx is reduced to 0 Hit Points, it collapses and emits a steady ticking sound.
-At the beginning of what would've been its next turn, the sphinx explodes into a 20-foot emanation of shrapnel, dealing 6d10 piercing damage (DC 26 Reflex check).
+At the beginning of what would've been its next turn, the sphinx explodes into a @Template[emanation|distance:20] of shrapnel, dealing 6d10 piercing damage (DC 26 Reflex check).
 An adjacent creature can cancel the self-destruct sequence by succeeding at a DC 26 Thievery check check to [[Actions/Disable a Device|Disable a Device]] at any point before the sphinx explodes, but on a critical failure, it explodes immediately."

 attacks:
   - name: ""